Doe v. Gwinnett County School District

-The lawsuit asserts sex discrimination and retaliation claims under Title IX, as well as a constitutional claim under § 1983 for a failure to train school officials on how to address sexual harassment.
+The lawsuit asserted sex discrimination and retaliation claims under Title IX, as well as a constitutional claim under § 1983 for a failure to train school officials on how to address sexual harassment.

 Our client’s story attracted extensive media attention in 2016 while we were representing her in a complaint filed with the U.S. Department of Education’s Office for Civil Rights (OCR).
 This galvanized an investigation by the Gwinnett County District Attorney and protests by Georgia students.

-Monica Beck, Doug Fierberg, Fierberg National Law Group
+Monica Beck, Doug Fierberg, and Chloe Neely, Fierberg National Law Group